spatie/laravel-honeypot/README.md

 #### Usage in Volt functional syntax

-To use this package in Volt functional syntax, just return the HoneypotData property from the `guessHoneypotDataProperty` method of the `UsesSpamProtection` trait.
+To use this package in Volt functional syntax, just return the HoneypotData property from the `guessHoneypotDataProperty` method.

 ```php
 uses(UsesSpamProtection::class);